manluxu/manluxu.github.io/ref/css_rule/css_color.md

 Lightness refers to how light or dark the color is.
 Halfway, or 50%, is normal lightness.
 Imagine a sliding dimmer on a light switch that starts halfway.
 Sliding the dimmer up towards 100% makes the color lighter, closer to white.
 Sliding the dimmer down towards 0% makes the color darker, closer to black.

 HSL is convenient for adjusting colors.
 In RGB, making the color a little darker may affect all three color components.
 In HSL, that’s as easy as changing the lightness value.
 HSL is also useful for making a set of colors that work well together by selecting various colors that have the same lightness and saturation but different hues.

+#### Opacity and Alpha
+All of the colors we’ve seen so far have been opaque, or non-transparent.
+When we overlap two opaque elements, nothing from the bottom element shows through the top element.
+In this exercise, we’ll change the opacity, or the amount of transparency, of some colors so that some or all of the bottom elements are visible through a covering element.

+To use opacity in the HSL color scheme, use hsla instead of hsl, and four values instead of three.
+#### RGBA
+The RGB color scheme has a similar syntax for opacity, rgba.
+Again, the first three values work the same as rgb and the last value is the alpha.

+little beauty:
+<pre><code>
+body {
+  background-color: rgba(0, 255, 0, 0.1);
+}

+.midground {
+  background-color: hsla(225, 100%, 25%, 0.4);
+}

+.foreground {
+  background-color: hsla(325, 50%, 50%, 0.6);
+}
+</code></pre>